QuickBooks Desktop CSV Exporting

-Step 1 shows how to export your 1099-MISC info from QB to a CSV file.
+Step 1: Export your 1099-MISC info from QB to a CSV file.

-Step 2 shows how to edit your QB CSV file to get properly formatted Vendors suitable for cut and paste into our CSV template.
+Step 2: Edit your QB CSV file to format Vendors suitably to cut and paste into our CSV template.

-Step 3 shows how to cut and paste into our CSV template and import.
+Step 3: Cut and paste into our CSV template and import.